Hot tent camping for winter camping - What is it forHow warm is a hot tent

 If necessary, have a water-based fire extinguisher on hand.

 A fire must always be dealt with.
-Many people have reported abandoning their hot tents only to return to find them destroyed.
+Many have reported abandoning their hot tents only to return and find them destroyed.

 Remember that a fire COULD start if you burn wood inside your rain fly when hot tent camping.

-Frequent installation is one of the factors contributing to stoves' slightly lower reliability in hot tents than in a home.
-A fireplace is put once in a home, examined by an expert, and left alone unless it needs to be repaired or replaced.
+Frequent installation contributes to stoves' slightly lower reliability in hot tents than in homes.
+A fireplace is installed once in a home, examined by an expert, and left alone unless it needs to be repaired or replaced.

 The likelihood of connections not adequately sealed increases in a hot tent where the same stove pipe is attached and disconnected each time a new camp is set up.
 For two reasons, the seal might not be tightly sealed: